demisto/content/Packs/TOPdesk/Integrations/TOPdesk/README.md

 This integration was integrated and tested with 10.08.008-on-premises-release3-build2 for Linux x86 64-bit of TOPdesk.

 ## Use cases
-1. Get, update, create, TOPdesk incidents, as well as (de-)escalate, (un)archive or upload files to the incidents.
+1. Get, update, and create TOPdesk incidents, as well as (de-)escalate, (un)archive or upload files to the incidents.
 2. Fetch newly created TOPdesk incidents.
-3. Get branches, persons and operators information.
+3. Get information about branches, persons and operators.

 ## Configure TOPdesk on Cortex XSOAR